Trump's initial warning to South Korea's Lee turns into warm welcome after flattery

 “I heard bad things,” Trump told reporters in the Oval Office on Monday morning.
 “I don't know if it's true or not.
 I'll be finding out.”

-Meanwhile, Osan Air Base, which is jointly operated by the United States and South Korea, was also the target of a raid last month by investigators looking into how Yoon's activation of martial law transpired, according to the Chosun Ilbo newspaper.
-South Korean officials have insisted the raid was in the areas controlled by Seoul.
+Meanwhile, Osan Air Base, which is jointly operated by the United States and South Korea, was also the target of a raid last month by investigators looking into how Yoon’s activation of martial law transpired.
+South Korean investigators stressed the search was limited to areas controlled by Seoul and did not involve U.S. military operations.

 Asked about his assertions by a reporter in front of Lee, Trump declined to confront the South Korean president and instead said the two will discuss it later.